tmont/jquery-file-input/README.md

 But if you don't want that, you can rip out about half of the code to make it even smaller.

+Works in Firefox, Chrome, and maybe IE9, if I get around to testing it.

 ## Demo
 [Go here](http://tmont.github.io/jquery-file-input/).
 View source to... uh... view the source.